dmitriyaa/techdegree-project-2/README.md

 In this project I build a responsive, mobile-first layout using HTML and CSS.

 * I transferred a provided mockup, into HTML structure
-* Then wrote CSS to style the page for a small mobile device first.
+* Then wrote CSS to style the page for a small mobile device first
-* Then, using media queries, I added breakpoints to adjust the layout for wider tablet and desktop screens.
+* Then, using media queries, I added breakpoints to adjust the layout for wider tablet and desktop screens

 ## Screenshot
 ![creenshot of the website](https://raw.githubusercontent.com/dmitriyaa/storage/master/screenshot--techdegree-project-2.png)